-With artist Zoe Murtagh & Laura Stutter Garcia
+With artists Zoe Murtagh & Laura Stutter Garcia

 What if I can’t make all of those dates, do I need to attend all of the workshops?

-When you book, you need to tell us which Foundation Club ‘Part’ you want to attend; Part 1, 2 or 3.
+When you book, you need to tell us which Foundation Club ‘Part’s you want to attend; Part 1, 2, 3 or all.
 Your booking will be for the online events that fall under that Part.
-We hope you’ll be able to attend all 4-6 workshops but, let’s be honest...life is busy and gets in the way.
-Although each workshop in a Part will build on the previous ones, they are all stand-alone and will work whether you’ve attended previous ones or not.
-Although we’d encourage you to commit to the majority.
+If you choose to work towards your silver Arts Award with us, you will need to book onto all 3 Parts.
+We’d encourage you to commit to the majority and hope you’ll be able to attend all of the workshops, but let’s be honest...life is busy and gets in the way.
+So we’ll aim to make sure that each workshop stands alone as well as building on previous weeks.

-I’ve been working on my own work during lockdown and would like some advice, who can help?
+I’ve been working on my own work recently and would like some advice, who can help?

-We don’t know what your previous experience of remote learning is, but, we can say that this is not school.
+We can solidly say that this is not school.
 It’s a Club, so think an open, creative space to share, experiment and make.
-We’d love to introduce you to artists, help you try new things and give you a platform for exhibiting your work through Google Arts and Culture.
+We’d love to introduce you to artists, help you try new things and give you a platform for sharing your work.
 Added bonus; we don’t know you and therefore have no preconceived ideas about who you are.
 You can be who you want to be with us and we hope that together, we’ll create a fun and inspiring space.

 I’m a parent/carer and I have concerns about my child taking part in online workshops.
 Can you give me any reassurance?